 The continental US is subject to dramatically shifting weather patterns, most notably produced by westerly winds sweeping across the continent from the Pacific.
+The best time to visit depends on where you’re going and what you’re planning to see.
 The Northeast, from Maine down to Washington DC, experiences low precipitation as a rule, but temperatures can range from bitterly cold in winter to uncomfortably hot and humid in the summer.
 Florida’s temperatures are not dramatically high in summer, but humidity is a problem; in the winter, the state is warm and sunny enough to attract many visitors.

 The Great Plains are alternately exposed to seasonal icy Arctic winds and humid tropical airflows from the Gulf of Mexico.
 Winters around the Great Lakes and Chicago can be abjectly cold, and it can freeze or even snow in winter as far south as Texas, though spring and autumn get progressively longer and milder further south through the Plains.
 Tornadoes (or “twisters”) are a frequent local phenomenon, tending to cut a narrow swath of destruction in the wake of violent spring or summer thunderstorms.

 In the South, summer is the wettest season, with high humidity, and the time when thunderstorms are most likely to strike.
 One or two hurricanes each year rage across Florida and/or the Gulf of Mexico states between August and October.
 The winter is mild for the most part and the two shoulder seasons usually see warm days and fresher nights.